France Extends Weekend Lockdown To Northern Region - UrduPoint

 So far however, fewer than 3.4 million people in France have received at least one dose of the vaccine -- compared with more than 22 million in Britain.

-New vaccination centres opened in Pas-de-Calais this weekend, and around a hundred across the Paris region also got up and running.
+"I've been waiting for this impatiently," said Laurence, who said he was in one of the at-risk categories.
+"I hope to get back to a normal life."
+Prime Minister Jean Castex promised on Saturday to put everything into a major vaccine push-out in March and April.

+The coming weeks would be crucial in the race to get ahead of the spread of the virus, he said.

-The government has opted for targetted measures in the worst-hit regions rather than another a nationwide lockdown.
+The government has opted for targeted measures in the worst-hit regions in the hope of avoiding another economically devastating nationwide lockdown.

-Thus in Paris on Friday, police banned the consumption of alcohol outdoors to try to reduce the crowds gathering to enjoy the spring sunshine.
+In Paris on Friday, police extended a ban on the consumption of alcohol outdoors to the banks of the Seine to try to reduce the crowds gathering to enjoy the spring sunshine.

+While the ban was generally respected, officers had to move in on Saturday to clear the banks of the river because Parisians, ignoring social distancing guidelines, were packed too close together.

 France's Order of Doctors meanwhile, appealed to all health workers to set an example and get vaccinated.
 So far, take-up in the sector has been just 30 percent.